zoriya/blog/content/blogs/vim/index.md

 Most importantly, vim/neovim is expandable and customizable.
 You can adapt everything to your own workflow by changing 2/3 lines of lua.
 It also has an active community that integrate all tools inside neovim directly.
 Be aware tho, if you are not interested on scripting your editor to your liking, you will probably not be interested in vim.
 A vim plugin in vscode/intelij is probably more right for you.

-> Neovim is PDE, a Personalized Development Environment
+> Neovim is a PDE, a Personalized Development Environment
 >
 > -- <cite>TJ DeVries</cite>